Instruments and Equipment

 Beginner:

 Clarinet: I recommend the Yamaha student clarinet for my beginners, as it has a pleasing tone and is very free-blowing for a plastic clarinet.
-The Vito by LeBlanc is also a great choice in beginning clarinet models.
+Often, this clarinet will carry students through middle school until they are ready to purchase a professional-level instrument.

 Mouthpiece: The Yamaha model has the added bonus that it comes with the Yamaha 4C mouthpiece included, but this mouthpiece or the Fobes Debut (my personal preference) would need to be purchased for other clarinets or Yamaha rentals that do not come with a 4C mouthpiece (which is common when renting through Music & Arts).